NotHammer043/USB-Device-Over-Current-Status-Detected-Bypass/README.md

 - CH341a Programmer + Neo Programmer V2.2.0.10

 ## Step 1: Obtain the Firmware
-- You can get the capsule file from ASUS
+- You can get the capsule file from ASUS's Website
+![image](https://github.com/user-attachments/assets/f09d91ea-d121-40a9-aae0-8acc8cecf23f)
 - *Alternatively, you can dump your BIOS using your programmer.*
-![image](https://github.com/user-attachments/assets/f09d91ea-d121-40a9-aae0-8acc8cecf23f)

 ## Step 2: Extract the `ASUSPostMessage` Module
 - Open the firmware in UEFITool.